-Washington, DC—Rep. Tulsi Gabbard (HI-02) today voted to pass a bipartisan package that would immediately re-open the government and pay federal employees.
+Washington, DC—Rep. Tulsi Gabbard (HI-02) today voted to pass the Bipartisan Background Checks Act (H.R.

 In The News

 President Obama signs law to recognize WWII Filipino vets

 The president has signed into law a measure that will award Filipino veterans of World War II the Congressional Gold Medal.